 Harvard Medical School Medscience Program April 1 deadline Students currently in grades 9-11 and who live in the Metropolitan Boston area are eligible to apply to this week long summer program that teaches students about emergency medicine.

-Lincoln Lab Radar Introduction for Student Engineers April 12 deadline A two week summer program at MIT's Lincoln Labs in Lexington, MA for current juniors.
+Lincoln Lab Radar Introduction for Student Engineers (LLRISE) April 12 deadline A two-week summer program at MIT's Lincoln Labs in Lexington, MA for current juniors.
 Students engage in problem solving to build small radar systems.

 Advanced Biotechnology Institute at The Roxbury Latin School Rolling admissions begin in April Summer laboratory-based curriculum in biotechnology for students in grades 9-12.